FatBrotherGames/CableClipGenerator/README.md

 Its developed in Godot 4.7.

 TODO:
-1. Sensible variable naming
+1. Sensible variable naming - DONE
 2. Fix the flipped normals on the exported .stl files.
-PrusaSlicer does not mind much, but other slicers might. :(
+PrusaSlicer does not mind much, but other slicers might. :( - FIXED :)
-3. Code Cleanup and documentation comments if needed
+3. Code Cleanup and documentation comments if needed - DONE ENOUGH :D
 4. Tutorial for use ( this be rather short )
 5. Releases for Linux 64/32 Win 64/32